ashleyrobycreates/FiveMinuteFarms/README.md

 **Sign Up Sign In** The user can sign up or sign in if they want to.

 **Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs.
+Note: I had to install a certificate so that I could change my http to https.
+I also had to get help to make a backend server to store my API Key.

 **Garden Chart:** Growing chart in days based on seedlings, made based on my own research of over five years.

 **Garden Images:** Images have been added that show the various stages of planting and growing.

-**Contact Page:**
+**Contact Page:** Created if the user would like to email me and send a note.

 ## Features Utilized for the project